 Rubella Ballet is a cult band.
 When you visited London in the early eighties their vibes and creative spirit, however you can describe such a pehomenon, ruled the scene.
 Zillah Minx and Sid Truelove produced a movie about female punk musicians of the london punk scene, called: SHE’S A PUNK ROCKER.

-Farangis took this pic of me in 1982.
-We were relatively often in London, maybe I write a bit about my impressions of punk in London in the early 80ies a bit later, though I am not a great fan of autobiographic writing.
-Issues that might be interesting to write about though is the differences in political orientation of bands and fan-cultures, of racism amongst punks in Germany at that time, about Animal Rights lyrics and activism by some specific punk bands, about the difference you’d discoved in the behaviour of other female punks … and what have you.
-Let’s see!
+Farangis took this pic of me in in the early 1980ies.
+My parents had a place in Bloomsbury in London (Ridgmount Gardens 75A, London W.C.1 at that time) so from my childhood on I was lucky to be able to spend as much time in London as was possible schoolwise.
+Regarding my time as a Feminist Punk in London: I may write a bit about my impressions of punk in London in the early 80ies a bit later, though I am not a great fan of autobiographic writing.
+Issues that might be interesting to write about though are > the differences in political orientation of bands and fan-cultures > racism amongst punks in Germany at that time, and being glad to escape that a bit > Animal Rights lyrics and activism by some punk and other bands around that time > the difference you’d discover in the behaviour of other female and male punks in their political, social and environental stances … and what have you.
+Let’s see if I’ll get that done.
+So far some of my comments are linked here: https://simorgh.de/biografie/feminist-animal-rights-punk/